bniculea/beginning-programming/Session5/Session5.md

 # Session 5

-### Complicated expression
+### Complicated expressions

-- We can get to more complicated expression by combining multiple operators
+- We can get to more complicated expressions by combining multiple operators
     - Example:
         - `2 * (3 + 3 * (5 + 4))`
         - The normal rules for operator precedence apply, so multiplication and division happen before adition or subtraction